ethereum/hive/docs/clients.md

 consists of a Dockerfile and associated resources.
 Client definitions live in subdirectories of `clients/` in the hive repository.

+See the [go-ethereum client definition][geth-docker] for an example of a client Dockerfile.

 When hive runs a simulation, it first builds all client docker images using their Dockerfile, i.e. it basically runs `docker build .` in the client directory.
 Since most client definitions wrap an existing Ethereum client, and building the client from source may take a long time, it is usually best to base the hive client wrapper on a pre-built docker image from Docker Hub.

-Client Dockerfiles should support an optional argument named `branch`, which specifies the requested client version.
+The client Dockerfile should support an optional argument named `branch`, which specifies the requested client version.
 This argument can be set by users by appending it to the client name like:

     ./hive --sim my-simulation --client go-ethereum_v1.9.23,go_ethereum_v1.9.22

-See the [go-ethereum client definition][geth-docker] for an example of a client Dockerfile.
+Other build arguments can also be set using a YAML file, see the [hive command documentation][hive-client-yaml] for more information.

+### Alternative Dockerfiles

+There can be other Dockerfiles besides the main one.
+Typically, a client should also provide a `Dockerfile.git` that builds the client from source code.
+Alternative Dockerfiles can be selected through hive's `-client-file` YAML configuration.

 ### hive.yaml